jennaly/jennaly/README.md

       <img src="https://img.shields.io/static/v1?label=|&message=RESUME&color=yellow&style=flat&logo=aboutdotme&logo-color=white"/>
   </a>
 </p>
 I'm a software engineer based in California passionate about creating intuitive, accessible, and appealing user interfaces.
 I thrive in collaborative environments and enjoy tackling challenges alongside a team.

-See [my website](https://jennaly.netlify.app) for more information!
+I'm looking to bring my background in economics and experience in freelancing to a company with global reach.
+Check out my work below or see my portfolio at https://jennaly.netlify.app for more information!

 <h1 align="center">Projects</h1>